Blockchain-based Proof of Location: Proof-of-Location Scheme

-The response is verified in a similar way to the request: \begin{enumerate} \item the response comes from one of the peers to whom the request was sent; \item the response is digitally signed by the peer that produced it; \item the response contains an admissible geographic location, \textit{i.e.}, not further than the maximum distance that is reachable with the adopted short-range communication technology. \end{enumerate}
+Then, the response is verified by the Prover according to the following rules: \begin{enumerate} \item the response comes from one of the peers to whom the request was sent; \item the response is digitally signed by the peer that produced it; \item the response contains an admissible geographic location, \textit{i.e.}, not farther than the maximum distance that is reachable with the adopted short-range communication technology. \end{enumerate}

-In case the response is correctly verified, it corresponds to a proof-of-location, attesting that two peers are geographically close to each other and specifying their geographic locations.
-Proofs-of-location are then broadcast to the network, which records them in the public record of all proofs-of-location, namely the block chain, after validating them.
-When a peer receives proofs-of-location related to peers that should be located nearby, it checks for their presence in the list of contacts provided by the peer-to-peer overlay.
-It is expected that geographic locations specified in proofs-of-location are reasonably close to each other, within the limits of the adopted short-range communication technology.
-If these constraints are not fulfilled, proofs-of-location are discarded and not disseminated within the network.
+In case the response is correctly verified, it corresponds to a proof of location, attesting that two peers are geographically close to each other and specifying their geographic locations.
+Proofs of location are then broadcasted to the network, which records them in the public ledger of all proofs of location, \textit{i.e.}, the blockchain, after validating them.

+When a peer receives a proof of location declaring that another peer is located nearby, yet that peer is neither reachable by short-range communication nor belonging to the list of known neighbors, the proof of location is discarded and not further forwarded within the network.